trinric/PinWheel/README.md

 # PinWheel
  A Pinterest Posting Cooldown Manager

+Uses Meteor.js as a full stack framework.

-This program was largely made obselete by a larger company releasing a similar project at the same time.
-It was designed for businesses who were trying to schedule posts on pinterest to avoid being flagged as a bot/company and game the cooldown.
+This program was largely made obselete by a larger company releasing a similar project around the same time.
+It was designed for small businesses who were trying to schedule posts on pinterest to avoid being flagged as a bot/company and game the cooldown.